sohale/sohale.github.io/pages/reinvented.md

 * Earth-Moving Distance (EMD)

+* Communication Complexity
+    * As a measure of computational complexity

+* I pioneered use of Information flow in analysis of Computational Complexity. (provable communication, led to a related PhD Thesis)

 * The discovery that retinal cells in the periphery are more sensitive to lightness (lower threshold of peripheral vision)
    * During my childhood psychophysics-like experiments (by observing stars and galaxies are visible only by the corner of the eyes, and making sense of it and noting it and framing it as a concept, not dismissing it as an error.
    * First, It was annoying me and after a while I realised it is a robust phenomenon.)